bingxinghuo/brainatlascomparison/README.md

 # brainatlascomparison
-*For any questions, or if you encounter problems configuring the environment to run the app/tool, please feel free to email me: bingxing.huo@gmail.com.
-I'm always happy to discuss!* <br>
+*For any questions, or if you encounter problems configuring the environment to run the app/tool, please email: bingxing.huo@gmail.com.* <br>

 This repository (https://github.com/bingxinghuo/brainatlascomparison/) contains the Matlab tool for the paper <a href="https://doi.org/10.1101/2024.05.06.592808">"Establishing neuroanatomical correspondences across mouse and marmoset brain structures."</a> (Mezias *et al*. bioRxiv)
 There are two versions of the tool:
-1. A standalone Matlab App for users without Matlab license. (*Installing Matlab Runtime is necessary, though.*)
+1. <b>A standalone Matlab App</b> for users without Matlab license. (*Installing Matlab Runtime is necessary, though.*)
-2. A command line tool within the Matlab interface for Matlab users to maximize accessibility of the code.
+2. <b>A command line tool</b> within the Matlab interface for Matlab users to maximize accessibility of the code.

+*<b>Compatibility warning:</b> The tool was developed in Matlab R2022a on macOS Monterey, and tested in Matlab R2023a, R2023b, R2024a, on macOS Monterey, Ventura, and Sonoma.
+The standalone Matlab App <b>must be</b> run with the compatible MatLab Runtime (see below).
+For any other compatibility issues with newer versions of Matlab, macOS, and other platforms including Windows and Linux environments, please refer to the <a href="https://www.mathworks.com/support/requirements/previous-releases.html">System Requirements</a> information provided by MathWorks. </br>
+(We thank the Anonymous Reviewer for contributing to the compatibility testing.) </br>*
 #
 # 1. Matlab App for visualizing atlas hierarchy and homologous correspondences in marmoset and mouse brains
 The tool provides a graphical interface to visualize the corresponding brain regions in mouse and marmoset, and their respective positions in the atlas hierarchy.